pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 # Members

 - Member variables, also known as *attributes* or instance variables, store data within a class.
-In the `Car` class, `make`, `model`, and `year` are member variables that hold information about the car.
+In the `Car` class, `manufacter`, `model`, and `year` are member variables that hold information about the car.
 These variables encapsulate the car's characteristics within the class.

 - Member functions, or *methods*, define the behavior of a class.
 The `start_engine` method in the Car class initiates the car's engine.
 Methods encapsulate the actions or operations that can be performed on the object's data.